LUXURY YOGA RETREATS

 SEPTEMBER 22-28 VINYASA YOGA RETREAT

-with Rebecca Kovacs & Benjamin Sears - only 2 spaces open
+with Rebecca Kovacs & Benjamin Sears - fully booked

 DECEMBER 20-26 VINYASA YOGA RETREAT

 with Jared McCann & Benjamin Sears

 DECEMBER 29-JANUARY 4 BIKRAM YOGA RETREAT